 Mid-Century Modern Is On The Rise

-Mid-century modern is one of the most celebrated and sought after styles…so it’s no surprise that this motif is a rising star in the commercial property interior design industry.
+Mid-century modern is one of the most celebrated and sought after styles…so it’s no surprise that this motif is a rising star in the commercial property interior design industry in miami.
 Here’s how to start fusing mid-century modern elements into your business:

 - Go Geometric – This style is famous for its simplicity, clean lines, asymmetrical angles, and geometric shapes and patterns.
 You can incorporate these elements in a multitude of ways, including area rugs, wall and window treatments, light fixtures, artwork, and of course, furniture.
 Speaking of furniture for commercial design…

 - Use Mid-Century Modern Furniture Pieces – Mid-century modern furniture looks sophisticated and feels timeless; making it the perfect addition to the design of a commercial space.
 These pieces also work seamlessly with other styles if you want to mix things up!
 Mid-century modern furniture has minimal ornamentations, and comes in a variety of natural materials including wood, leather, and polished metals.
 This time period also celebrated industry and manufacturing, so pieces in plywood and molded plastics are also popular (and durable) choices for furniture in today’s commercial design.

 Fusing a bit of nature into your commercial designs will look beautiful, feel tranquil, and give your customers, guests, or employees that needed spark of positive energy.